testflows/TestFlows-Combinatorics/README.rst

 of some **t** number of parameters, covering all possible values that each selected parameter could have.

 :Note:
-   You can find out more about covering array by visiting the US National Institute of Standards and Technology's (NIST) `Introduction to Covering Arrays <https://math.nist.gov/coveringarrays/coveringarray.html>`_ page
+   You can find out more about covering arrays by visiting the US National Institute of Standards and Technology's (NIST) `Introduction to Covering Arrays <https://math.nist.gov/coveringarrays/coveringarray.html>`_ page.

 The **Covering(parameters, strength=2)** takes the following arguments